Improved Distributed $\Delta$-Coloring: Graph Colorability and Structural Results

+Next, we define a randomized marking process and show that the BFS tree of unmarked nodes either contains a \Tnode or expands exponentially as well.

 \paragraph{Marking process.} In our algorithms we apply the following marking process.
-Each node \emph{selects} itself independently and uniformly at random with some probability $p$.
+Each node $v$ \emph{selects} itself independently and uniformly at random with some probability $p$.
 Then, if there is another selected node within distance $b$ (the \emph{backoff distance}), the node unselects itself.
-Otherwise it picks two non-adjacent neighbors and colors them with color \emph{one}.
-We call these neighbors \emph{marked}.
-The selected node becomes a \Tnode.
-The following lemma shows that if we apply the marking process, the graph of the unmarked nodes expands deterministically.
+Otherwise $v$ picks two non-adjacent neighbors and colors them with color \emph{one}.
+We call these neighbors \emph{marked} and say $v$ \emph{marked} them.
+In this case node $v$ becomes a \Tnode. \Cref{lem:detExpansion,lem:detExpansionDelta3} show that if we apply the marking process, the graph of the unmarked nodes expands regardless of the randomness in the marking process or there was a DCC.
 The proof is based on the previous \Cref{lem:deg-sum}.
-Due to the backoff distance $b$ marked nodes cannot exist too close to each other if they do not form a \Tnode.
-Thus for every node on a level of the BFS tree that is blocked from expanding due to a marked node, there are many other nodes that are not blocked. \begin{lemma} Let $\Delta\geq 4$ and $G=(V,E)$ be a graph such that $G$ does not contain any DCCs of radius at most $r$, for an even $r$.
-Apply the marking process to $G$ with $b=6$ and remove all marked nodes to obtain graph $H$.
-Consider an arbitrary node $v \in V(H)$.
-If $\Delta-1\leq \deg(u) \leq \Delta$ for each $u \in N_r(v)$, then the $r$-hop BFS tree around node $v\in V$ has at least $(\Delta-2)^{r/2}$ nodes on level $r$. \end{lemma} \begin{proof}[Proof of \Cref{lem:detExpansion}] Consider the BFS tree around an arbitrary node $v$.
-By Lemma~\ref{lemma:bfsunique} this BFS tree is unique and by Lemma~\ref{lem:deg-sum}, for each $u$ and its child $u'$ it holds that $d(u)+d(u') \geq \min\{\deg(u), \deg(u')\} \geq \Delta-1$.
-Since each node has a unique parent in the BFS tree, we can lower bound the number of nodes by counting the number of new nodes in the BFS tree.
+Due to the backoff distance $b$ marked nodes cannot exist too close to each other if they are not neighbors of the same \Tnode.
+Thus, for every node that is blocked from expanding due to marked nodes, there are many other nodes that are not blocked on that level of the BFS tree.
+These expansion results are used in the randomized algorithms for \Cref{thm:mainDelta,thm:deterministicDelta}; in particular we use the two main results of this section \Cref{lem:detExpansion} and \Cref{lem:detExpansionDelta3} in \Cref{sec:shatterinProbability} (to bound the failure probability in a shattering type argument) and \Cref{ssec:smallDelta} (to bound the failure probability in a union bound type argument).

+We begin with a useful lemma on the structure of BFS trees in graphs without small degree choosable components.
+Note that the lemma can be applied to $G$ itself but also to the graph that one obtains by removing marked nodes from $G$. \Cref{lem:disjointCliques} shows that the connected components of the neighborhood of a node are cliques; the next lemma shows related but even stronger statements about the graph induced by the children in an BFS tree in such graphs.
+Let $w$ be a node of a BFS tree.
+We say that a maximal clique of children of $w$ in the BFS tree is of the \emph{odd cycle type} if it has one node that has a neighbor on the same level of the BFS tree which is not connected to $w$.
+We say a degree choosable component is \emph{small} if it is of radius at most $r$.